nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### <u>General features</u>

-The commands included here are `TrackO`'s general features for you to clear the sample data, access the help window, or to exit the application.
+The commands included here are TrackO's general features for you to clear the sample data, access the help window, or to exit the application.

 [Back to top &#8593;](#welcome-to-trackos-user-guide)